kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 ### Operating system architecture

+Most `chainweb-node` software runs on Linux or macOS with AMD64 architectures.
-It's possible to run a Chainweb node on Linux or macOS with ARM64 architecture.
+If you want to run a Chainweb node on Linux or macOS with ARM64 architecture, you'll need to build the binaries yourself from the source code.
-However, you must build the binaries yourself and you might experience some unexpected behavior when running a node on ARM64 architecture.
+You might experience some unexpected behavior when running a node on ARM64 architecture.
-If you want to run a Chainweb node on Microsoft Windows, you should install the latest Windows Services for Linux (WSL) software.
+If you want to run a Chainweb node on Microsoft Windows, you should note that this isn't a supported configuration and requires you to install the latest Windows Services for Linux (WSL) software.
-You can then install the `chainweb-node` software in the WSL virtual environment rather than using the native Windows operating system.
+If you choose to proceed after installing WSL, you can install the `chainweb-node` software in the WSL virtual environment rather than using the native Windows operating system.

 ### Incoming and outgoing network rules